Muhammad & the Darkness: How Islam was Founded

 According to Muslim scholars, Muhammad was terrified from this oppressive experience and believed he had encountered a demon.
 He complained to his wives he thought he was going insane due to a witchcraft curse and wondered if he was demonically possessed[xix].
 Muhammad then attempted suicide on several occasions, but each time the being appeared to Muhammad and assured Muhammad that he was an angel and that Muhammad was an apostle of God[xx].

 Muhammad's wife Khadijah in particular reassured him that it was an angel and not a demon and interpreted Muhammad’s experiences as a sign that her husband was a prophet.
 Muhammad, being terrified from these encounters, was not easy to convince.
 Muhammad was only finally convinced that it was not a demon when his wife tested the spirit by uncovering her breasts beside Muhammad.
-When she did this, the spiritual being disappeared and Khadija commented it was because angels were embarrassed by uncovered women and its disappearance must thereby prove that it isn’t a demon[xxi].
+When she did this, the spiritual being disappeared and Khadija commented it was because angels were embarrassed by uncovered women and its disappearance must therefore prove that it isn’t a demon[xxi].

 As Muhammad stayed in contact with this spiritual being, he continued to receive revelations from the supposed angel the rest of his life which formed the basis of Islamic theology.
 These proclaimed revelations were recorded and compiled by his followers as the Qur’an.
 According to the testimonies of his followers, when Muhammad received these revelations, his face and eyes would turn red, he would breathe heavily, and sweat from his forehead until the revelation was fully received[xxii].